-First recorded (as “They Long to Be Close to You”) by Richard Chamberlain (1963).
+First released (as “They Long to Be Close to You”) by Richard Chamberlain (1963).

 “Dusty Springfield recorded an early version of ‘Close to You’ in 1964, which was originally scheduled to be released as the follow-up single to ‘I Just Don’t Know What To Do with Myself’.
 However, it wasn’t until 3 years later, in 1967, that her version was released – as an album track – on Where Am I Going?